 Figure 9.2.
-Percentage of adults aged 18 and over who had five or more drinks in 1 day at least once in the past year, by age group and sex: United States, January-March 2012
+Percentage of adults aged 18 and over who had five or more drinks in 1 day at least once in the past year, by age group and sex: United States, January-September 2012

-DATA SOURCE: CDC/NCHS, National Health Interview Survey, January-March 2012, Sample Adult Core component.
+DATA SOURCE: CDC/NCHS, National Health Interview Survey, January-September 2012, Sample Adult Core component.

-- Among adults aged 25 and over, the percentages of women and men who had five or more drinks in 1 day at least once in the past year decreased with age. - For adults aged 18-24, 25-44, 45-64, and 65 and over, men were considerably more likely than women to have had five or more drinks in 1 day at least once in the past year.
+- Among adults aged 25 and over, the percentages of women and men who had five or more drinks in 1 day at least once in the past year decreased with age. - For adults aged 18 and over, and for adults aged 18-24, 25-44, 45-64, and 65 and over, men were considerably more likely than women to have had five or more drinks in 1 day at least once in the past year.

-NOTES: Data are based on household interviews of a sample of the civilian noninstitutionalized population. • The analyses excluded 1.1% of adults with unknown alcohol consumption. • See Technical Notes for more details.
+NOTES: Data are based on household interviews of a sample of the civilian noninstitutionalized population. • The analyses excluded the 1.0% of adults with unknown alcohol consumption. • See Technical Notes for more details.